chrsoo/microservices/README.md

 ```
 mvn clean package
 ```
+If you want to deploy the base image you need to configure Maven SCM settings and make sure to change the `docker.namespace` to you Docker Hub account.
+If you are using a private registry you also need to update the `docker.registry` property.

 **(!)
-Note that the example requires Java 8 to run!**
+Note that the example requires Java 8 and Maven 3.5 to run!**

-To make the example work in a real project, the plugin configiuration should be extracted and added to a parent POM used by all Microservices.
-Or again, you will end up with a WET solution..
+## Jenkinsfile
 The [Jenkinsfile](Jenkinsfile) will not work without you writing a custom DSL and adding the `mavenPipeline` global variable to your Jenkins instance.

-## pom.xml
+## POM
 The Maven POM builds the Docker image using Spotify's  [dockerfile-maven-plugin](https://github.com/spotify/dockerfile-maven).

-It will add the other base image files together with shared dependencies for all Microservices, in this case only the logback library.
+The POM is configured to

+* Download all dependencies which are then added to the image
+* Create an executable JAR file which is also added to the image
+* Build the image if a Dockerfile is present using a Maven `docker` profile

+The base image pom.xml has two dependencies: the [logback-classic](https://logback.qos.ch/) and [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder) libraries.
+These are shared by all our Microservices and are required for the  [logback.xml](src/files/logback.xml) configuration file.

+The configuration found in the POM can be used both for building the base image and for building the Microservices, indeed given the use of a Maven `docker` profile it can be used for any Maven project with or without Dockerfiles.

+In order to stay DRY the plugin configuration in the POM should be put in a parent pom shared by all Microservice projects.
+Or you will again end up with a WET solution...

-## bootstrap.sh
+## Entrypoint
 The `bootstrap.sh` shell script that serves as the docker image entry point.

-It sets a few variables used for configuring the Microsevice and launches the microservice iteslf with a number of standard JVM arguments.
+It sets a few variables used for configuring the Microsevice and launches the microservice iteslf with a number of standard JVM arguments, including configuration of logback and JMX.

 A nifty feature is that it will pass along all docker command line arguments to the Java runtime.